Thermal fluctuations in antiferromagnetic nanostructures: Retention time evaluation

-The dynamical model discussed above is adopted to study the problem of spontaneous N\'{e}el vector switching in AFM nano-structures via numerical simulations of stochastic events.
-Evidently, the stability of a magnetic state against the thermal excitation is an issue of major significance to numerous applications of magnetic devices such as nonvolatile logic and memory.
-However, a corresponding analysis of the functional dependence in a parametrically closed form is difficult to achieve as with the theory of bistable dynamics, which is quite sophisticated even for one-dimensional (1D) classical particles~\cite{Melnikov91} or FM mono-domain particles.~\cite {Kalmykov2004} Thus, the results of the Langevin dynamics may be more conveniently interpreted from an empirical standpoint of a particle escaping from a local minimum through thermal fluctuations in an open system.~\cite{Smelyanskiy1997} A key feature commonly adopted in this context is the activation law for escape or inversely the retention time $t_{r}\sim \exp (\Delta _{b}/k_{B}T)$.
-Parameter $\Delta _{b}$ represents the effective activation energy that depends on the particular energetic profile, spectral density of noise, and its correlation time as it was shown for a 1D classical system with a double-well potential.~\cite {Dykman1990}
+As an illustration of the ability to describe beyond the small fluctuations around the deterministic trajectory (e.g., Fig.~2), the dynamical model discussed above is adopted to study the problem of spontaneous N\'{e}el vector switching in AFM nanostructures.
+Evidently, the stability of a magnetic state against the thermal excitation is an issue of major significance in numerous applications of magnetic devices such as nonvolatile logic and memory.
+However, a corresponding analysis of the functional dependence in a parametrically closed form is difficult to achieve as in the theory of bistable dynamics that is quite sophisticated even for one-dimensional (1D) classical particles~\cite{Melnikov91} or FM mono-domains.~\cite{Kalmykov2004} Thus, the results of the Langevin dynamics may be more conveniently interpreted from an empirical standpoint of a particle escaping from a local minimum through thermal fluctuations in an open system.~\cite {Smelyanskiy1997} A key feature commonly adopted in this context is the activation law for escape, or inversely, the retention time $t_{r}\sim \exp (\Delta _{b}/k_{B}T)$.
+Parameter $\Delta _{b}$ represents the effective activation energy that depends on the particular energetic profile, the spectral density of noise, and the correlation time as it was shown for a 1D classical system with a double-well potential.~\cite{Dykman1990}

-To evaluate the escape rate, the numerical solutions are obtained in a sequence of iterations with the time step $\tau_m$.
-For each iteration, random selection of the Fourier amplitudes is refreshed by following the noise model discussed earlier, while the initial state is set by the solution of the preceding time step.
-This sequence is repeated $N_{i}$ times until the number of observed switching events between the $n_{x}\approx \pm 1$ states ($N_{sw}$) reach a sufficiently high value (e.g., a few hundred) to limit the statistical error.
+To evaluate the escape rate, the numerical solutions are obtained in a sequence of $N_{i}$ iterations, each with the time interval $\tau _{m}$.
+As discussed above in Sec.~II, random selection of the Fourier amplitudes is refreshed for each iteration by following the thermal noise model, while the initial state is set by the solution of the preceding time interval.
+This sequence is repeated until the number ($N_{sw}$) of observed switching events between the $n_{x}\approx \pm 1$ states reach a sufficiently high value (e.g., a few hundred) to limit the statistical error.
 Then the retention time (i.e., the inverse of the escape rate) can be estimated as